-Fifty years ago people believed that the war of humankind against the infectious diseases was virtually over and science had won over infectious diseases such as pneumonia, whooping cough, polio and smallpox with the help of antibiotics, vaccines, and some aggressive public health campaigns.
+Fifty years ago people believed that the war of humankind against infectious diseases was virtually over.
+They thought that science had won over diseases such as pneumonia, whooping cough, polio, and smallpox with the help of antibiotics, vaccines, and some aggressive public health campaigns.
+But, after the 1980s, emerging and re-emerging diseases have caused havoc.

-But, after the 1980’s, the belief was gone forever because in last 30 years, at least, a dozen new diseases have been identified and traditional diseases that appeared to be gone are re-emerging.
-In these years, the world has seen the global spread of AIDS, the resurgence of Tuberculosis, and the appearance of new enemies like hantavirus pulmonary syndrome, hepatitis C and E, Ebola virus, Lyme disease, etc. Hence, it is now clear that the war is not over as infectious diseases are still the leading cause of deaths globally.
+In the last 30 years, at least, a dozen new diseases have emerged and traditional diseases that were gone are re-emerging.
+In these years, the world has seen the global spread of AIDS, the resurgence of Tuberculosis, and the appearance of new enemies like hantavirus pulmonary syndrome, hepatitis C and E, Ebola virus, Lyme disease, etc.

 Emerging diseases are the diseases that

-- Have not occurred in humans before (this type of emergence is rare).
+- Have not occurred in humans before.
+This type of emergence is very rare.

-- Have occurred throughout human history but only recently been recognized as a distinct disease due to an infectious agent.
-(For example, Lyme disease, and Gastric Ulcers)
+- Have occurred throughout human history but has only recently been recognized as a distinct disease due to a causative agent.
+For example, Lyme disease and Gastric Ulcers.

-So, we can conclude that the emerging diseases are the diseases caused by some newly identified and previously unknown infectious agents that cause public health problems either locally or internationally.
+So, we can conclude that the emerging diseases are the diseases caused by some newly identified and previously unknown causative agents.

-Re-emerging diseases are the diseases that once were major health problems globally or in a particular country and then declined dramatically but again becoming a health problem for a significant proportion of the population.
+Re-emerging diseases are the diseases that once were major health problems globally or in a particular country and then declined dramatically, but are again becoming a health problem for a significant proportion of the population.
 Malaria, tuberculosis, cholera, pertussis, influenza, and gonorrhea are some examples of re-emerging diseases.

 What are factors contributing to the emergence of diseases?